JackWalpole/splitwavepy/docs/introduction.rst

 Introduction
 ****************************************************

+Shear wave splitting is becoming an increasingly popular method to study anisotropy in the Earth, splitting is being measured in increasingly complex scenarios.

-SplitWavePy provides simple to use tools to measure shear wave splitting on seismic datasets.
+SplitWavePy provides simple to use open source tools to measure shear wave splitting on seismic datasets.
 It works with either 2 (shear plane) -- or 3 -- component data.
 Under the hood it's all numpy, which provides a quick gateway to fully unleashed Python.

 Get started
 ------------